Nothing beats the rich and creamy flavor of Veggie-Loaded Kabocha Soup on a cold day. This Japanese-style soup will warm you up all over!

 - Storage: 3 days in the fridge.

 - Substitute: You can substitute soy milk with other types of milk, such as regular milk, almond milk, or oats milk.
-You can add other vegetables such as cabbage, broccoli, potatoes, shiitake mushrooms, burdock.
+Other vegetables, such as cabbage, broccoli, potatoes, shiitake mushrooms, and burdock, also work well.

 - If the taste of the soup is light to you, feel free to add more miso paste.